tun43p/python-uniswap-trading-bot/README.md

 ### Setup the environment variables

-To setup the environment variables, please do: `cp .env.example .env`.
+To setup the environment variables, please do: `cp .env.example env/local.env`.

-Then, please fill the `.env` file with the correct values.
+Then, please fill the `local.env` file with the correct values.

 ### Start a single job